Charles II (1660 - 85) Read about Charles II

 389, Bull 114 (plate coin).
 Pierced and

-R of the reverse – die rotation 10h).
-I
+letter R of the reverse – die rotation 10h).

-bought this as a nEF, unplugged coin because even though I’d looked closely, I
+I bought this as a nEF, unplugged coin because even though I’d looked

-did not spot the plug.
-In honesty, I still
+closely, I did not spot the plug.
+In

-from this coin, I doubt anyone would ever notice – the workmanship is that
+become disassociated from this coin, I doubt anyone would ever notice – the

-coinage period of 1660-62, even though it spanned three issues, was very much
+late hammered coinage period of 1660-62, even though it spanned three issues,

-treading water and just really getting anything out there that would reassure
+was very much treading water and just really getting anything out there that

-the public of the Restoration of the monarchy and the demise of the
+would reassure the public of the Restoration of the monarchy and the demise of

-general was not good and did deteriorate through the issues – you only have to
+in general was not good and did deteriorate through the issues – you only have

 coinage was dead in the water and that milled coinage was coming (indeed,